khannasahab/beautiful-jekyll/hireme.md

 ***SmartLightApps (Side Project)***
 *July 2018 - Present*
 <br/><br/>
 I really like IOT and lights in general.
 Worked on a side project to combine all smart lights under one umbrella and thought to develop apps for all.
 We started with Philips hue because of familiarity with the system.
-Our Philips app is named HueHello and it got 120k downloads till date.
+Our Philips app is named HueHello and users are appreciating it.
 We aim to develop apps for all smart lights using same core.<br/><br/> [Website: smartlightapps.com](http://smartlightapps.com)

 {: .box-bordered}
 **Philips Hue**